keu/docs/cloud/deployment-metrics.md

 The bolded value above the graph shows maximum CPU usage by a single worker at any point in time over the last 24 hours.
 This can help you answer, "Did any of my workers approach 100% usage of total available CPU in the past 24 hours?"

+#### Worker Memory

+**Worker Memory** records the peak memory usage by worker nodes over hour-long intervals.

+Each bar in the graph shows how much memory was being used by a single worker at the height of its usage for a given hour.
+This value is measured as a percentage of the total available memory usage per worker as defined in **Worker Resources**.
+Hovering over a single bar in the graph can help you answer, "Did any of my workers approach 100% usage of total available memory during this specific hour interval?"

+The bolded value above the graph shows the maximum memory usage by a single worker at any point in time over the last 24 hours.
+This can help you answer, "Did any of my workers approach 100% usage of total available memory in the past 24 hours?"

 ## DAG Runs

 You can view key metrics about recent DAG runs using the **DAGs** page in the Astronomer Cloud UI.
 This page shows DAG runs from the last 14 days across either all Deployments or a specific Deployment in a Workspace.
 For a given DAG, the **DAGs** page shows: